BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 // Create and bind to a custom PagerAdapter. val adapter = viewPager.bindAdapter {
     // Bind custom adapter layout adapter_custom_1.xml.
-    onBindViews<AdapterCustom1Binding> { binding, bean, position ->
+    onBindPageView<AdapterCustom1Binding> { binding, bean, position ->
         binding.iconView.setImageResource(bean.iconRes)
         binding.textView.text = bean.name
     }
     // Bind custom adapter layout adapter_custom_2.xml.
-    onBindViews<AdapterCustom2Binding> { binding, bean, position ->
+    onBindPageView<AdapterCustom2Binding> { binding, bean, position ->
         binding.iconView.setImageResource(bean.iconRes)
         binding.textView.text = bean.name
     }
 }
 ```

-The number of pages created is the number of times the `onBindViews` method is reused.
+The number of pages created is the number of times the `onBindPageView` method is reused.

 ::: danger

-If you reuse the `onBindViews` method to create multiple different pages, you can no longer specify the `dataSetCount` or bind the dataset.
+If you reuse the `onBindPageView` method to create multiple different pages, you can no longer specify the `dataSetCount` or bind the dataset.

 :::